 Currently, approximately 600 students use the iCademy Middle East program.
 Enrolment numbers are projected to grow substantially for the 2020-21 school year.
 Students are from a wide range of countries, but many are university-bound in the US, Canada or Europe.
 Children are from a range of countries – predominantly Western, but also families from South Africa and Eastern Europe.

 The reasons behind their choice of on-line education are many.
-In some instances, it is the relative affordability of the program compared with ever-increasing school fees that appeals or as a stop-gap for children waiting to get into their preferred mainstream school.
+In some instances, it is the relative affordability of the program compared with ever-increasing school fees that appeals.
 For others, the program is flexible enough to allow gifted and talented students time to participate in sports, music or arts training; or a means to allow children with additional learning needs to develop at their own pace.

 One very successful program offered by iCademy is the blended learning program through their Learning Center in Dubai Knowledge Park.
 It is called “blended learning” because of the mix of online learning and face-to-face support and instruction provided through iCademy’s physical location.